maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 ## Two-Harness Patterns
 - Eggplant, Carrots, and Avocados.
 Towels in plain weave. *The Best of Yarn Barn*, pp. 2-3.
+- It's Dryin' Time!
+Towels in plain weave, color-and-weave. *The Best of Yarn Barn*, pp. 4-5.
 - [**Yoga Towel and Blanket**](https://www.yarnbarn-ks.com/Yoga-Towel-Blanket-Pattern-Leaflet/productinfo/WP-YB-472-/).
 I have a warp wound for this, I just need to free up a loom!
   - plain weave
   - warp: one 8-oz. tube each of 3 colors Carpet Warp.
 I went with Colonial Blue, Jade, and Aqua Green, which make soothing analogous color gradient but are maybe a little lower contrast (value/hue) than ideal, plus 2 cones Carpet Warp in natural.